This is the 122nd

 is perhaps meant the eastern Chalukya Bhima-II: more probably it might be a

-title of Parantaka-I assumed after his overthrow of Sitpuli ( Nadu..?) in
+title of Parantaka-I, assumed after his overthrow of Sitpuli (Nadu..?) in

-Nellore which formed part of the eastern Chalukya dominion ( M.E.R 1913 p 94).
+Nellore, which formed part of the eastern Chalukya dominion (M.E.R 1913 p 94).

-MER 1936- 37 page 20).
+Kirttimarttanda was a probable surname of the Rashtrakuta King Krishna-III (MER 1936- 37 page 20).
 This should be a record of Gandaradithya

 The 885 CE, Varaguna